-Unfortunately, there’s no treatment for CMV when you’re pregnant (NHS, 2017).
-Newborns with symptoms can be treated with antiviral treatments (NHS, 2017).
+Newborns with symptoms can be treated with antiviral medications (NHS, 2020).

-You can also manage hearing loss from CMV with hearing aids and cochlear implants.
+Hearing loss from CMV is managed with hearing aids and cochlear implants.

-After that, all babies born with congenital CMV will be monitored regularly.
+After that, all babies born with CMV will be monitored regularly.
 They’ll have a full range of tests after CMV has been diagnosed, which will include:

 - blood count, platelet count and liver function tests